dana-team/hns-nqs-plugin/README.md

 # NodeQuotaSync Plugin for HNS

-The NodeQuotaSync plugin enables syncing the root subnamespace and secondary subnamespace with the node's allocatable resources in the cluster.
-It provides support for resources multiplier for over-commit and reserved resources mechanism, making it easier to remove nodes from the cluster temporarily without affecting the subnamespace wallets.
+The NodeQuotaSync plugin enables syncing the root subnamespace and secondary subnamespaces with the node's allocatable resources in the cluster.
+It provides support for resources multiplier for over-commit and reserved resources mechanism, making it easier to remove nodes from the cluster temporarily without affecting the subnamespaces wallets.

 ## Features

-- Auto-sync root subnamespace and secondary subnamespace with the matching nodes' allocatable resources.
+- Auto-sync root subnamespace and secondary subnamespaces with the matching nodes' allocatable resources.
 - Configurable resources multiplier for over-commit.
 - Reserved resources mechanism for removing nodes in a safe way.
 - Select what type of resource to control